Mental Health Facilities Seminole County, FL

 Orlando Health South Seminole Hosp Behavioral Health

-Orlando Health South Seminole Hosp Behavioral Health is a mental health treatment center in Seminole County, FL, located at 555 West State Road 434, 32750 zip code area.
-Orlando Health South Seminole Hosp Behavioral Health provides outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
-Orlando Health South Seminole Hosp Behavioral Health offers psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
-Orlando Health South Seminole Hosp Behavioral Health also supports active duty military, people with PTSD and seniors or older adults.
-Additional services at Orlando Health South Seminole Hosp Behavioral Health consist of diet and exercise counseling, suicide prevention services and case management.
+Orlando Health South Seminole Hosp Behavioral Health is a mental health clinic in Seminole County, FL, located at 555 West State Road 434, 32750.
+Orlando Health South Seminole Hosp Behavioral Health provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Orlando Health South Seminole Hosp Behavioral Health offers integrated dual diagnosis disorder treatment, group therapy and activity therapy to adults, seniors 65 or older and young adults.
+Orlando Health South Seminole Hosp Behavioral Health also supports veterans, military families and transitional age young adults.
+Additional services offered at Orlando Health South Seminole Hosp Behavioral Health include case management, suicide prevention services and education services.

 Learn More